 Dvorak’s symphony from the new world is arguably one of the most easily recognisable pieces of classical music.
 Conducted by Karajan and played by the Vienna Philharmonic.

-The composer’s last completed symphony is open to various interpretations due to the range of feelings it conveys.
+The Bruckner’s last completed symphony is open to various interpretations due to the range of feelings it conveys.
 From its dark and unsettling opening, to more light moments, it explores a broad range of emotions.
 It is performed in this recording by the Munich Philharmonic in Tokyo.

 This symphony was written at a time of social and political upheaval in 1794-5and first performed in February 1795 in London.
 According to one account of the first performance, a chandelier fell from the roof as Haydn was entering the hall, but since the audience had pushed forward to catch a glimpse of the composer, it only damaged empty seats.
 The symphony therefore earned the description as the miracle, and Haydn reportedly expressed relief that he had helped to save audience members’ lives.
 Here is the symphony in B flat major.